Coogee, Western Australia: Geography

 Coogee is located 7 km south of Fremantle and overlooks Cockburn Sound with views of Garden Island, Carnac Island and Rottnest Island.
 The suburb is bounded by Ocean Road to the north, Hamilton Road to the east, the Beeliar Drive (road extension) to the south and Cockburn Road/Indian Ocean to the west.

 To the southwest of the suburb lies Woodman Point, an "A" Grade reserve with several kilometres of beach frontage onto Cockburn Sound.
 Features of Woodman Point include a large jetty used during World War II for the transport of munitions.
 There are also a large number of disused but preserved munitions stores in the reserves.
 The Reserve also features large picnic areas and is a popular fishing locality.

 A project known as Port Coogee is under construction to the North-West of Coogee in the suburb now known as North Coogee.
 It includes a new marina and a housing estate to complement the existing suburb of Coogee.

 While geographically the suburb of Coogee is a relatively small and defined residential area, the name Coogee has been used extensively as a regional name and reference point.
 The Southern part of the neighbouring suburb of Munster was previously known as the two localities of South Coogee (or Coogee South) and Woodman Point.
 Lake Coogee is now within that portion of Munster.
 In December 2005 a portion of Coogee was incorporated into the new suburb of North Coogee.

 Facilities

 There is a single government primary school, Coogee Primary School, located in the southern portion of the suburb.

 The main recreation reserves are Poole Reserve on Hamilton Road and Coogee Beach on the Indian Ocean.
 Immediately south of Coogee Beach is the Coogee Beach Caravan Park.

 Transport

-Transperth's 548, 532 and 522 route buses pass through the suburb of Coogee, and connect it with Fremantle, Rockingham and Cockburn Central.
+Transperth's 548, 532 and 512 route buses pass through the suburb of Coogee, and connect it with Fremantle, Murdoch, Western Australia, Spearwood, Western Australia, Rockingham and Cockburn Central.